 Where to Watch Puffins In Iceland

 If you didn’t already know then Iceland is home to millions of puffins every summer.
 The Atlantic puffin flocks to Iceland every year to mate and they can be seen all over the country.
 However, in recent years a decline in the supply of sand eels off the southern coast has seen much larger and more reliable populations of puffins in the north.
 Látrabjarg Peninsula in the Icelandic Westfjords is one of the best places for spotting birds in Europe.
 Here you can see puffins, razorbills and arctic terns.
 A lot of puffin sightings require boat trips to remote sightings.
+You can find out more about where to see puffins in Iceland here.

 Finding the Arctic Fox in Iceland